Dustin Jacoby: Return to the UFC

 Jacoby faced Justin Ledet on October 31, 2020, at UFC Fight Night 181.
 He won the fight via TKO in the first round.

 Jacoby faced Maxim Grishin on February 27, 2021, at UFC Fight Night 186.
 At the weigh-ins, Maxim Grishin weighed in at 210.5 pounds, four and a half pounds over the light heavyweight non-title fight limit of 206 pounds.
 His bout proceeded at a catchweight and Grishin was fined 30% of his individual purse, which went Dustin.
 Despite being knocked down twice, Jacoby won a close bout via unanimous decision.

-Jacoby faced Ion Cuțelaba, replacing injured Devin Clark, on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
+Jacoby faced Ion Cuțelaba, replacing injured Devin Clark, on May 1, 2021, at UFC on ESPN 23.
 Cuțelaba dominated the first round, however Jacoby came back in the second and third rounds with the fight ending in a split draw.
 Prior to the bout, Jacoby signed a new four-fight contract with the UFC.

 Jacoby was scheduled to face Askar Mozharov on August 28, 2021, at UFC on ESPN 30.
 However, Mazharov was removed from the event for undisclosed reasons and was replaced by Darren Stewart.
 Jacoby won the fight via technical knockout in round one.

 Replacing Aleksa Camur, Jacoby faced John Allan on short notice on November 6, 2021, at UFC 268.
 Jacoby won the bout via unanimous decision.

 Jacoby faced Michał Oleksiejczuk on March 5, 2022, at UFC 272.
 He won the fight via unanimous decision.

 Jacoby faced Da Un Jung on July 16, 2022, at UFC on ABC 3.
 He won the fight via knockout in the first round.
 This win earned Jacoby his first Performance of the Night bonus award.